SNNJM/ComputerPointerController/README.md

 1.[Gaze Estimation](https://docs.openvinotoolkit.org/latest/_models_intel_gaze_estimation_adas_0002_description_gaze_estimation_adas_0002.html) model is used to estimate the gaze of the user's eyes and then feed the result into `pyautogui` module to change the position of mouse pointer.

-2. [Face Detection](https://docs.openvinotoolkit.org/2018_R5/_docs_Transportation_object_detection_face_pruned_mobilenet_reduced_ssd_shared_weights_caffe_desc_face_detection_adas_0001.html) model to detect faces.
+2.[Face Detection](https://docs.openvinotoolkit.org/2018_R5/_docs_Transportation_object_detection_face_pruned_mobilenet_reduced_ssd_shared_weights_caffe_desc_face_detection_adas_0001.html) model to detect faces.
 Specifically,the network features in this model is a default MobileNet backbone that includes depth-wise convolutions to reduce the amount of computation for the 3x3 convolution block.

-3. [Head Pose Estimation](https://docs.openvinotoolkit.org/latest/omz_models_intel_head_pose_estimation_adas_0001_description_head_pose_estimation_adas_0001.html) model is used to estimate position of subject's head.
+3.[Head Pose Estimation](https://docs.openvinotoolkit.org/latest/omz_models_intel_head_pose_estimation_adas_0001_description_head_pose_estimation_adas_0001.html) model is used to estimate position of subject's head.

-4. [Landmark Regression](https://docs.openvinotoolkit.org/latest/omz_models_intel_head_pose_estimation_adas_0001_description_head_pose_estimation_adas_0001.html) model is  is a lightweight landmarks regressor and a classic convolutional design: stacked 3x3 convolutions, batch normalizations, PReLU activations, and poolings.
+4.[Landmark Regression](https://docs.openvinotoolkit.org/latest/omz_models_intel_head_pose_estimation_adas_0001_description_head_pose_estimation_adas_0001.html) model is  is a lightweight landmarks regressor and a classic convolutional design: stacked 3x3 convolutions, batch normalizations, PReLU activations, and poolings.
 Final regression is done by the global depthwise pooling head and FullyConnected layers.
 The model predicts five facial landmarks: two eyes, nose, and two lip corners.